How to present leadership experience on your resume (for engineers and technical professionals)

 Leadership impact

-• Led a cross-functional team of 5 engineers through prototype to production
+Led a cross-functional team of 5 engineers from prototype to production

 This helps hiring managers quickly see both dimensions.